This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions are here to help you visualize how to make a small batch of refrigerator jam.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Place the blueberries and sugar in a medium-sized saucepan and bring to a simmer.
-Mash the berries slightly with a potato masher or the bottom of a fork.
+- Cook the Blueberries: Add the blueberries and sugar to a medium-sized saucepan and heat over medium heat until the mixture begins to simmer.
+Use a potato masher or the back of a fork to gently mash the berries.

-1. When the mixture reaches a gel consistency, remove the pan from the heat.
-When the jam has cooled, pour it into a clean glass jar.
+- Check for Gel Consistency: When the mixture reaches a gel-like consistency, remove the pan from the heat.
+Let the jam cool completely, then transfer it to a clean glass jar for storage.

 RELATED: Apple Recipes For One